Luann00/Library/README.md

 To do:
-* Implementing delete Button to delete the books
+* Fixing bug of delete Button(deletion of books doesn't work as expected)

 Live Demo: https://luann00.github.io/Library/